Aging is the progressive loss of physiological functions that increases the probability of death.

 - Protein aggregates accumulate more slowly in the cells of animals on a calorie restricted diet — perhaps as a result of more-efficient autophagy.

-But it may be damage to DNA that is the crucial factor in the decline in cell function with age.
+But damage to DNA probably is the crucial factor in the decline in cell function with age.
 [Link]

 The DNA of the mitochondria (mtDNA) may be at special risk.
 ROS are produced as an inevitable byproduct of electron transport in the mitochondria [Link] and thus are generated close to the mtDNA.
 But the products of these genes are essential for electron transport [Link].
 So perhaps a positive feedback loop is generated: ROS -> mutations in electron transport genes reducing their efficiency -> more ROS production.